HsiangHung/Machine_Learning_Note/ML_application/Observability/microservice_trace/README.md

 ### 1.3 Practices to Create BT@AppDynamics

 The default BT name is based on the **first two segments of a URI**.
-More URI or segments may result in the overflow of BTs [Best Practices to Create Business Transactions](https://docs.appdynamics.com/appd/22.x/22.3/en/application-monitoring/business-transactions/best-practices-to-create-business-transactions).
+More URI or segments may result in the overflow of BTs (see [Best Practices to Create Business Transactions](https://docs.appdynamics.com/appd/22.x/22.3/en/application-monitoring/business-transactions/best-practices-to-create-business-transactions)).
 For example, you want to monitor these URIs for `/eCommerce/login`:

 * `/eCommerce/order`
 * `/eCommerce/checkout`